jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * __O__ - Other priority information missing
 * __No__ - Everything is digitized

-If more than one piece of information is missing, these are separated with ";" (without whitespace in between), e.g. "I;S;O".
+If more than one piece of information is missing, these are separated with ";" (without white-space in between), e.g. "I;S;O".

 ************************************************